Houston Construction Electrocution Attorney

 Dedicated to Helping People Recover After Serious Electrical Accidents

 With a little attention from supervisors and careful work performance by employees, a large percentage of electrical accidents can be avoided.
 When mistakes happen, electricians or employees working with electrical components often suffer due to electrocution, fires, explosions, and other common construction accidents.
-If you or a loved one were seriously injured due to an electrical hazard, do not hesitate to consult an experienced Houston personal injury lawyer from the legal team at Arnold & Itkin!
+If you or a loved one were seriously injured due to an electrical hazard, do not hesitate to consult an experienced Houston lawyer from the legal team at Arnold & Itkin!
 Our advocates stand ready to fight on your behalf.

 According to OSHA, electrocutions are the second-leading cause of fatalities in the construction industry.
 In addition, electrical wiring, methodology, components, equipment, and the general industry were part of the top 10 most frequently violated OSHA standards in 2015.

 We proudly pursue justice for construction accident victims.
 Contact us to get started.

 The OSHA Safety Standards for Electrical Work

 OSHA created guidelines that all employers are required to follow.
 If individuals follow OSHA standards, they will be better protected from electrical injuries during installation projects involving motors, machines, switches, controls, lighting, appliances, enclosures, and other fixtures.